dy1z/docs/content/docs/getting-started/introduction.md

 Since you need to <abbr title="Bring Your Own HTML">BYOHTML</abbr>, Maizzle doesn't have an opinion on how you should code your emails: from _spongy_ to _fluid_ to _responsive_ to _hybrid_, everything is supported, so you're free to use whatever technique you like or need.

-Maizzle comes with Tailwind CSS configured for a _desktop-first_ responsive approach, where you define widths and other properties for desktop clients, and then use `@media` queries to override them for mobile clients.
+Maizzle comes with Tailwind CSS configured for a _desktop-first_ responsive approach, where you define widths and other properties for desktop clients, and then use `@media` queries to override them for mobile clients:

-Maizzle configures Tailwind with a `sm` breakpoint:

 ```js
 // tailwind.config.js